ibm-cloud-docs/cloud-databases/terra-postgres-tutorial.md

    - **Admin Password** - The {{site.data.keyword.databases-for-postgresql}} service is provisioned with an admin user, so you can manage PostgreSQL by using its command-line tool, `psql`.
 For more information, see [Setting the Admin Password](/docs/databases-for-postgresql?topic=databases-for-postgresql-admin-password).
    - **Group** Scaling groups represent the various resources that are allocated to a deployment.
 To see an example for configuring and deploying a database that uses `group` attributes, see [Sample database instance by using group attributes.](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database#sample-database-instance-by-using-group-attributes){: external}
    - **Group values** - Memory, disk, and CPU values are all based on minimum requirements for provisioning a {{site.data.keyword.databases-for-postgresql}} instance.
-   - **Timeouts** - Create, update, and delete values for this resource.
-ICD `create` typically takes in the range of 30 - 45 minutes. `delete` and `update` typically take 1 minute.
+   - **Timeouts** - Create, update, and delete values for this resource. {{site.data.keyword.databases-for}} `create` typically takes in the range of 30 - 45 minutes. `delete` and `update` typically take 1 minute.
 Provisioning times are unpredictable.
 If the deployment fails due to a timeout, import the database resource once the `create` is complete.

 ## Step 4: Test your configuration
 {: #tutorial-provision-postgres-test}